The King and I: 2004 to present

-A fourth Broadway revival began previews on March 12 and opened on April 16, 2015, at the Vivian Beaumont Theater.
-The production was directed by Bartlett Sher and starred Kelli O'Hara as Anna and Ken Watanabe, as the King, in his American stage debut.
-It featured Ruthie Ann Miles as Lady Thiang, Paul Nakauchi as the Kralahome, Ashley Park as Tuptim, Conrad Ricamora as Lun Tha, Jake Lucas as Louis Leonowens, and Edward Baker-Duly as Sir Edward Ramsey.
+A Broadway revival began previews on March 12 and opened on April 16, 2015, at the Vivian Beaumont Theater.
+The production was directed by Bartlett Sher and starred Kelli O'Hara as Anna and Ken Watanabe, as the King.
+It featured Ruthie Ann Miles as Lady Thiang, Paul Nakauchi as the Kralahome, Ashley Park as Tuptim, Conrad Ricamora as Lun Tha, Jake Lucas as Louis, and Edward Baker-Duly as Sir Edward Ramsey.
 Choreography by Christopher Gattelli was based on the original Jerome Robbins dances.
 The designers included Michael Yeargan (sets), Catherine Zuber (costumes) and Donald Holder (lighting).
 Reviews were uniformly glowing, with Ben Brantley of The New York Times calling it a "resplendent production", praising the cast (especially O'Hara), direction, choreographer, designs and orchestra, and commenting that Sher "sheds a light [on the vintage material] that isn't harsh or misty but clarifying [and] balances epic sweep with intimate sensibility."
 The production was nominated for nine Tony Awards, winning four, including Best Revival of a Musical, Best Leading Actress (for O'Hara), Best Featured Actress (for Miles) and best costume design (for Zuber), and won the Drama Desk Award for Outstanding Revival.
-Replacements for the King included Jose Llana Hoon Lee and Daniel Dae Kim.
+Replacements for the King included Llana Hoon Lee and Daniel Dae Kim.
 Replacements for Anna included Marin Mazzie.
 The revival closed on June 26, 2016, after 538 performances.
 A U.S. national tour of the production began in November 2016.
 The cast included Laura Michelle Kelly as Anna, Llana as the King and Joan Almedilla as Lady Thiang.

 The production was reproduced at the London Palladium from June through September 2018.
-O'Hara and Watanabe reprised their roles, with Naoko Mori and Ruthie Ann Miles sharing the role of Lady Thiang, Na-Young Jeon as Tuptim, Dean John-Wilson as Lun Tha and Takao Osawa as the Kralahome.
+O'Hara and Watanabe reprised their roles, with Naoko Mori and Miles sharing the role of Lady Thiang, Na-Young Jeon as Tuptim, Dean John-Wilson as Lun Tha and Takao Osawa as the Kralahome.
 It was nominated for 6 Olivier Awards, including Best Musical Revival.
 The production was filmed and shown in theatres in late 2018.

-A tour of the Lincoln Center production began in February 2023 in the U.K. and Ireland, directed by Sher, choreographed by Gattelli and starring Darren Lee as the King and Helen George as Anna.
-The cast also features Dean John-Wilson as Lun Tha.
-Designers include Yeargan (sets), Zuber (costumes) and Holder (lights).
-The tour continued until January 2024, when the production moved into the Dominion Theatre in the West End for a limited run until March 2024.
+A tour of the same production began in February 2023 in the U.K. and Ireland, directed by Sher, choreographed by Gattelli and starring Darren Lee as the King and Helen George as Anna, with Dean John-Wilson as Lun Tha.
+The tour continued until January 2024, when the production moved into the Dominion Theatre in the West End and closed in March 2024.